 Construction Timeline & Budget

-Phase Two expands the trailer to its ultimate configuration, giving it a formal appearance that is engaging and partly animated with interpretive video.
-It incorporates a generator and lighting to make it functional in the evening and nighttime.
+Phase Two expands the trailer to its ultimate configuration, giving it a formal appearance that is animated with interpretive video.
+It will incorporate a generator and lighting to make it visible in the evening and nighttime.
 During this phase, a sturdy tubular framework will be constructed for mounting lights, flags, a sound system, and vinyl banners for displaying sponsorships, including a large backdrop.
 The vehicles will be tilted toward the audience; an electrical system will be installed; and two large monitors for the safety and sponsor video messages will added.
 A generator will be incorporated to make the trailer displays self-supporting.
 Sponsor logos will be added to the cover used in transport.
 Paint will be touched-up, and Aftermath will achieve its original vision and potential.
 Phase 2 costs total $37,000 and completion is pending funding.

 Aftermath presents sponsors with the unique opportunity to do both the smart thing and the right thing, in terms of advertising self-promotion and public service education.
 Sponsoring Aftermath is the smart thing to do because it provides brand awareness unparalleled in Vermont.
 Sponsoring Aftermath is the right thing to do because it illuminates the profound importance of safe decision-making on Vermont’s highways.
 Underwriting dollars will go a long way to help make and keep our highways safe while benefitting sponsors with high-profile brand messaging.
 For an overview of sponsorship opportunities, email firstname.lastname@example.org.